neilyio/ultra-scroll/README.md

 generally, scrolling speed should be configured in system settings.

 > [!NOTE]
-> Only certain systems provide pixel scroll offset (`PIXEL-DELTA`) for
+> Only certain systems provide real variable pixel scroll offset data
-> older/wheeled mice.
-Use `M-x ultra-scroll-check` to see if yours does.
+> (`PIXEL-DELTA`) for older/wheeled ("dumb") mice.
+Use
+> `M-x ultra-scroll-check` to see if yours does.
+If not, it's
-> If not, it's recommended to stick with `pixel-scroll-precision-mode`.
+> recommended to upgrade hardware, or stick with
+> `pixel-scroll-precision-mode`.

 ### Mitigating garbage collection pauses